eth-protocol-fellows/cohort-one/notes/j-cook/initial_notes.md

 ## Outstanding questions

 - What is the status of the various python implementations?
 They seem out of vogue - Python just too slow?
 More secure to use a static typed language?
-- devp2p vs libp2p?
 - rust vs go vs js for new light client?
 Rust feels good atm...!
 - still haven't really identified and understood the the p2p networking code/control flow in existing clients - geth, lodestar...
-- what exacty is the relationship between rlp and libp2p?
-I think rlp is the encoding used by ethereum and libp2p sends rlp encoded data between nodes but need to dive deeper into details.
 - what are whisper and swarm?
 Are they fundamental to ethereum?
 Will they be persisted in Beacon clients?

 ## Useful Links